-Portugal is a country that has a lot to offer to those who are used to typical sightseeing tours.
-However, there are dozens of hidden gems in Portugal for tourists who are looking for unique experiences and those are what we are sharing today.
+Portugal is a country that has a lot to offer but we share these hidden gems in Portugal for tourists who are looking for unique experiences.

 These ten beaches I have found are hidden from the masses of tourists.
 To enjoy the desert coast, find among the list the one closest to where you are going to stay in Portugal: